-In summary, the E2C and E3C (two- and three-particle energy correlators) jet substructure observables, have been measured using a sample of proton-proton collisions at $\sqrt{s} = 13\TeV$, collected by the CMS experiment and corresponding to an integrated luminosity of 36.3\fbinv.
-A multidimensional unfolding has been performed, of the jet \pt, of the (largest) distance between particles in a pair or a triplet, \xL, and of the product of their energy weights, to compare the data with samples of events simulated with different parton showering algorithms and hadronization models.
-The results provide a high-precision measurement of jet properties described by QCD and can help validate future higher-order corrections in parton shower algorithms.
-The strong coupling at the \PZ boson mass, \asZ, is extracted by comparing the measured E3C/E2C ratio with calculations at approximate next-to-next-to-leading logarithmic accuracy matched to a next-to-leading order: $\asZ = 0.1229^{+0.0040}_{-0.0050}$.
+In summary, the two- and three-particle jet substructure observables E2C and E3C have been measured using a sample of proton-proton collision events at $\sqrt{s} = 13\TeV$, collected by the CMS experiment and corresponding to an integrated luminosity of 36.3\fbinv.
+A multidimensional unfolding has been performed, of the jet \pt, of the (largest) distance between particles in a pair or a triplet, and of the product of their energy weights, to compare the data with distributions simulated with several parton showering and hadronization models.
+This high-precision measurement of jet properties described by QCD can help validate future higher-order corrections in parton shower algorithms.
+The strong coupling at the \PZ boson mass is extracted by comparing the measured E3C/E2C ratio with calculations at approximate next-to-next-to-leading logarithmic accuracy matched to a next-to-leading perturbative QCD order corrected for nonperturbative effects.
+The result, $\asZ = 0.1229^{+0.0040}_{-0.0050}$, is consistent with the world average, 0.1180.
 This is the most precise determination of \alpS using jet substructure techniques.
-The result benefits greatly from the development of novel jet substructure observables, which reduce the sensitivity to the quark-gluon composition, and from the availability of high-precision theoretical calculations.
+The result benefits from the development of novel jet substructure observables, which reduce the sensitivity to the quark-gluon composition, and from the availability of high-precision theoretical calculations.

-\ifthenelse{\boolean{cms@external}}{}{
+\ifthenelse{\boolean{cms@external}}{ }{